 10-4.
-Personal Protective Equipment (PPE)
+Personal protective equipment

 Supervisors will use RM to identify the type of PPE required based on the materials and processes used.
 Personnel will use PPE according to 29 CFR 1910 Subpart I, Personal Protective Equipment, and the JHA, as required.
 PPE and training are provided at no cost to the employee.